General Management Plan Amendment

 The National Park Service (NPS) completed a General Management Plan Amendment (GMP Amendment) and Environmental Impact Statement (EIS) for Point Reyes National Seashore and the north district of Golden Gate National Recreation Area.
 The GMP Amendment/EIS updates management guidance for more than 28,000 acres of NPS lands, including all lands currently leased for ranching and tule elk in those areas.

 How is this website arranged?
-Below the sign up information, the next seven sections are ordered by date from most recent to initial steps of the GMP Amendment.
+The first seven sections are ordered by date from most recent to initial steps of the GMP Amendment.
 Further below is background information, news releases, and the project timeline.
 Scroll to the end of the page for frequently asked questions and a citizen's guide to environmental planning.

 Ranching and Dairying Lease/Permits